 I’m caught off-guard, and all I can do is pause and stare at her, stretching on the floor, smoking, smiling.

-‘How in the world is sadness beautiful, you living breathing cliché?’
-I shout, confused at her ability to lionize everything I run from.
+“How in the world is sadness beautiful?”
+I shout, confused at her ability to lionise everything I run from.

 She rolls over, gets up and comes sit on the sofa’s arm, next to me.

-‘Take a good look at me.’ she whispers in my ear.
+“Take a good look at me,” she says softly.

 But when I take a good look at him, I realise that I can’t scare him.
 Not for long, anyway.
-The man’s got edge, but he’s a lonely soul, so he’s got time to question himself too much.
-He might be a puppet but he is also the puppeteer.
+The man’s got edge, but he’s a lonely soul.
+He must have a lot of time to question himself.
+He is a bit of a puppet, but he is also the puppeteer.

 I haven’t read his work.
 He hasn’t read mine either, I can tell.
 He avoids all talk about my book and tries to crayon me as the strong-minded, crazy girl he sees behind this pose.
 Whatever makes me live, and write, and then live some more with the depth and density he thinks he sees, that’s what he is interested in.
 What makes me human, where my second hand hope comes from, what I make my decisions based upon – in fiction or live autobiography, which, on a second look, are one and the same.